bwbecker/localpr.ca/content/faq/fairness.md

 1. It seems undemocratic for voters in other ridings to vote for my MP.

-	LPR has a different mind-set than First-Past-The-Post.
+	Local PR has a different mind-set than First-Past-The-Post.
 In FPTP the voters in the riding select the MP.
-In LPR the voters in the region select the MPs for the region as a whole.
+In Local PR the voters in the region select the MPs for the region as a whole.
 The guarantee of one MP in each riding is not to say that each riding gets their choice but that each riding has representation on really local issues and someone local to help constituents.